Tennis-Russian, Belarusian players to compete as 'neutrals' at Wimbledon after ban lifted | Sports-Games

 ZERO TOLERANCE The LTA said there would be a zero tolerance approach at its venues to flags, symbols or actions backing Russia and Belarus from anyone including players and fans.

-Flags of the two countries were banned at this year's Australian Open following a complaint from Ukraine's ambassador to the nation.
-Wimbledon was the only major to ban competitors from Russia and Belarus, which is a staging area for the invasion.
+Flags of the two countries were banned at this year's Australian Open following a complaint from Ukraine's ambassador.
+Wimbledon was the only major to ban competitors from Russia and Belarus, which has been a staging area for the invasion.

 Two Russians feature in the top 10 of the men's rankings -- Daniil Medvedev (5) and Andrey Rublev (7).
-Both players have previously called for peace to prevail.
+Both have previously called for peace.
 Among the women, Belarusian Aryna Sabalenka is second in the world and she also won the Australian Open earlier this year, to become the first neutral Grand Slam champion.
 Russia's Daria Kasatkina is eighth in the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)